NethermindEth/Forta-Agents/Apeswap-Bots/New-Pair-Creation/README.md

 ## Description

-This bot detects the creation of new tradable pair on Apeswap
+This bot detects the creation of new tradable pair on Apeswap.

 ## Supported Chains